-Over the last 5 years, I’ve logged quite a bit of air travel with my daughter (most of which I’ve done on my own), and I like to think I’ve gotten quite good at it.
+Over the last 5 years, I’ve logged quite a bit of air travel with my daughter (most of which I’ve done on my own), and I like to think I’ve gotten quite good at air travel with children.

-But since I’ve never flown halfway around the world with 2 (or more) kids in tow, I really can’t claim to be an expert on the whole “traveling with kids” thing.
+But since I’ve never flown halfway around the world with 2 (or more) kids in tow, I really can’t claim to be an expert on the whole “flying with kids” thing.

 My mum can though.